15 seats available

 While instruction will take place through an interactive livestreaming format (Zoom), care will be taken to emphasize the individual sensual experience of drawing from living specimens and working with watercolors.

-Specimen Collection: Each class will include instructions for specimen collection, so that we can all work from direct observation.
+Specimen Collection: Each class will include instructions for specimen collection as well as reference photos.
 Simple instructions provided days in advance will direct you to pick up a green leaf from the sidewalk, grab a weed sprouting out from a crevice, purchase a piece of seasonal produce, and other actions intended to call attention to oft overlooked instances of nature.
-For anyone who is not able to go outside at all, photographic references will be available.
+Photographic references will be available.

 The painting made in this workshop are inspired by the figure of the Naturalist, who was both artist and scientist.
 These recordings are just as much about the subjective process of observation as they are about the recording of scientific data.

 Botanical Watercolor Workshop Series: